 5. A major advantage of this system is that the whole job can be done from a standing position, using a light spade and fork and a pair of shears.
 With no replanting of irises (which is a tricky job to do well), the task of thinning is far quicker than the traditional method.

 6. If there is an awkward gap in the iris plants, it might occasionally be necessary to plant a rhizome or two.
 These, if planted in June, will flower with the rest in the following May.

 7. If switching to the Doddington system, you may have a transitional year or two before you reach a steady state.
 The actual size of the clumps of rhizomes you choose to leave is not critical, and larger clumps can have larger gaps between them.

-For maximum flower set, iris rhizomes need to be warmed by the sun in August and September.
-Avoid overcrowding of plants as this shades the rhizomes, meaning few or no flower initials will be set.
+- For maximum flowers, iris rhizomes need to be warmed by the sun in August and September.
+Avoid overcrowding of plants as this shades the rhizomes, meaning few or no flowers next year.

 - If a bed has looked poor the previous May, try a light mulch of compost in November.
 Antony finds mushroom compost excellent.

-- Remove late-summer withered leaves when they will pull away from the rhizomes (or they can be left until spring, for shelter).
+- Remove late-summer withered leaves when they will pull away from the rhizomes, or they can be left until spring, providing shelter over winter.